minhtran-q/hibernate-knowledge/README.md

   You should never use a `List` if you model a `Many-to-Many` association.
 Instead of a `List`, we can use a `Set`.

+  Avoid the CascadeTypes REMOVE and ALL, which includes REMOVE

   ```
   @Entity(name = "post")
   public class Post {